 How do students apply to the Honors College?

 Students interested in the Honors College must complete the online application and two essays.
 Applications are accepted from incoming undergraduate freshmen, transfer students, and current students.

 When is the application deadline?

 Applications are reviewed on a continuous basis academic year-round, and we recommend students apply as early as possible.
 Applications open August 1st, and close March 1st for current students and May 15th for incoming undergraduate freshmen and transfer students.

 When will my student find out if he/she is accepted?

-Three to four weeks after we receive the application, a decision letter will be mailed to the address indicated on the application.
+Five to seven weeks after we receive the Honors College application, decision emails will be emailed to both the student's NSU email address and the personal email address indicated on their application.
+For inquiries regarding your child's Honors application, please email firstname.lastname@example.org.

 What do faculty look for in an application essay?

 A successful application essay reflects the following attributes:

 Honors courses are more interactive, discussion-based, and hands-on than other courses, but are not necessarily more challenging.
 Honors students get direct interaction with faculty and are often asked to present portions of the material themselves.
 These courses might include a field trip or other hands-on learning experiences not offered in other courses.
 Honors seminars (which begin with the course prefix HONR) are unique courses offered only as Honors courses.
 Honors sections of regular courses (which include an “H” at the end of the course number, like CHEM 1500H or BIOL 1500H) generally cover the same content as non-Honors sections of courses, but present the material in different ways.